qiangning/MATRES/README.md

 ```
 The `eiid`s are the same with those in TempEval3.
 Although in the paper above we had only annotated TimeBank-Dense (36 documents), we later extended to the entire TempEval3 dataset.
 According to TempEval3, the dataset is split into three parts: TimeBank, AQUAINT, and Platinum, each of which has a separate file in this repo.

+Note `eiid` is not `eid`.
+These two id numbers are sometimes inconsistent in TempEval3, so please make sure you're using `eiid` instead of `eid`.

 A few remarks:
 - MATRES is only for verb events, so those nominal events in the original TempEval3 won't appear in MATRES.
 - In this repo, we only include relations among those events that are on the main-axis.
 Please refer to the paper for the definition of main-axis.